Evdawg/Project_3_Mosquito-borne_Diseases/README.md

-# Project_3_Mosquito-borne_Diseases
+# Mapping Vector-borne Illnesses
-Project 3: Mapping Mosquito-borne illnesses in Minnesota
+Project 3: Mapping West Nile Virus and Lyme Disease illnesses Against Regional Temperature and Precipitiation

 Graded __/100

 ## Project Description:
 This project is to analyze trends in vector-borne (tick and mosquito) illnesses in the United States.
-The rate of illnesses was visually compared to available county temperature and precipitation data.
+The rate of illnesses was compared visually to available county temperature and precipitation data.

 The data used in this project was generated from the sources listed below and is intended for educational purposes only.